 9.4.2.313.4 Supported EHT-MCS And NSS Set field

 The Supported EHT-MCS And NSS Set field indicates the combinations of EHT-MCS 0–13, and number of spatial streams NSS, that a STA supports for reception and the combinations that it supports for transmission.
 The format of the field is shown in Figure 9-1002ah (Supported EHT-MCS And NSS Set field format).
-EHT-MCS 14 and 15 can only be combined with a single stream, and are indicated in 9.4.2.313.1 (General) EHT PHY Capabilities Information field.
+EHT-MCS 14 and 15 can only be combined with a single stream, and are indicated in 9.4.2.313.3 (EHT PHY Capabilities Information field).

 CID 11312